jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-clustering.markdown

 which $$ c_{i} $$ is the centroid of the cluster $$i$$. $$c_{i_j}$$ is the $$jth$$ dimension of the centroid.

-Cluster assignment: Assign datapoints to the closest cluster with distance measured with the L1 norm. (instead of the L2-norm in the K-means)
+For the cluster assignment, instead of using L2-norm to measure distance,  we assign datapoints to the closest cluster with distance measured by the L1 norm.

 $$
 dist^i = \sum^d_{j=1} \vert x^i_j - c_{i_j} \vert